moondance-labs/tanssi-docs/builders/interact/substrate-api/chopsticks.md

     ```

 All settings (except `genesis` and `timestamp`) can also be passed as flags to configure the environment completely in the command line.
-For example, the following command forks the demo EVM ContainerChain at block 100.
+For example, the following command forks the demo EVM Appchain at block 100.

 ```bash
 yarn start --endpoint wss://fraa-dancebox-3001-rpc.a.dancebox.tanssi.network --block 100